 Why Early Access?

-“I want to expand the potential audience, collect feedback, and gauge player interest to determine whether players are interested in a larger game—for example, one that, on the tactical naval combat side, includes more battles covered by the SK5 ruleset (WWI, WWII, etc.), and, on the strategic side, expands the system to a depth comparable to the naval tactical system.”
+“I want to expand the potential audience, collect feedback, and gauge player interest to determine whether players are interested in a larger game—such as a campaign game with depth comparable to that of the naval tactical system.”

 Approximately how long will this game be in Early Access?